Home

 Explore conceptually related problems

-A balloon containing 1 mole air at 1 atm initially is filled further with air till pressure increases to 3 atm.
-The intial diameter of the balloon is 1 m and the pressure at each state is proportion to diameter of the balloon.
-Calculate ( a) No. of moles of air added to change the pressure from 1 atm to 3 atm. ( b) balloon will burst if either pressure increases to 7 atm or volume increases to 36 pi m^(3) .Calculate the number of moles of air that must be added after initial condition to burst the balloon.
+A balloon containing 1 mole air at 1 atm initially is filled further with air till pressure increases to 4 atm.
+The intial diameter of the ballon is 1 m and the pressure at each stage is proportional to diameter of the balloon.
+How many moles of air added to change the pressure from 1 atm to 4 atm.

 Two samples A and B are initially kept in the same state.
 The sample B through an isothermal process.
 The final volumes of the samples are the same (a) Compare final temperatures, final pressures and work doen in A and B. (b) Repeat the part (i), If samples are compressed to same final volume.